 - Financial support to divisions

-Animal Division: Prevention and control of animal disease and then through six main programs.
+Animal Division: Prevention and control of animal disease and then through five main programs.

 Conservation Division: Preserve and protect Utah’s soil and water resources and ensure the development and utilization for the betterment of Utah agriculture and its people.